A successful, well-established brand is immediately recognizable, loved and cherished by its customers - sometimes even the whole world.

 2. Qualitative Measuring:

 Nurturing a high level of brand awareness is important because it helps you create emotional connections with your audience.
+It also improves your general visibility with customers and prospects and provides you with a larger market share.

 You can, indeed, add a more effective logo or an on-brand Facebook cover image, but your brand image is still going to be way more than that.